n-young/minesweeper-java/README.md

-# minesweeper
-Minesweeper implementation and solver
+# Minesweeper Game and Auto-solver